 After observing how AUD/USD reacts on days that the retail sales figures are made available, I think there are three strategies you can try trading on this day.

 - Trade the news – As I mentioned earlier, the pair has a positive correlation to the report.
-One strategy would be to go with a straddle trade, and set orders above or below key levels.
+One strategy would be to go with a straddle trade and set orders above or below key levels.
 Don’t be greedy and aim for about 20 to 30 pips, as the move isn’t normally sustained.

 - Fade the initial move – The past few releases show that the initial move isn’t normally sustained.
-Another strategy would be to wait for price to stall at a support or resistance level, then put on a position in the opposite direction.
-You can set a target for either the day open or the opposite Tokyo high or low, since price has reacted to these levels in the past.
+Another strategy would be to wait for the price to stall at a support or resistance level, then put on a position in the opposite direction.
+You can set a target for either the day open or the opposite Tokyo high or low since the price has reacted to these levels in the past.

 - Scalp the DO or Tokyo High – These two price levels have seen a ton of interest in the recent past and we may see the same happen on Monday’s release.
-Make sure to keep a tight stop and pay attention as you never know if price will suddenly go against your trade!
+Make sure to keep a tight stop and pay attention as you never know if the price will suddenly go against your trade!

-While these all seem like viable trading strategies, be aware that there is NO guarantee how it may play out.
+While these all seem like viable trading strategies, be aware that there is NO guarantee of how it may play out.
 Be sure to keep your risk in check!
 If you’re not comfortable with any of the above strategies, you can sit out and watch and observe instead!